TYPO3incubator/surfcamp-team-jacuzzi/README.md

 #### Contact & Help
 This section offers contact information & info on where to get help when encountering issues with the intranet.

+### Backend Users and User Groups
+This preset comes with four predefined backend user groups for the following use cases:

+#### Intranet Administrator
+The intranet administrator receives extensive access to the TYPO3 backend in order to enable administrative tasks.
+Besides general content management functionalitites, this includes the creation and adminstration of all frontend users and user groups.

+#### Cafeteria Manager
+The cafeteria manager receives limited page tree access in order to offer an easy and structured way of the weekly meal plan exchange.
+This user resembles a "easy-access" user without distractions.

+#### Content Editor
+The content editor receives full content editing access and resembles the standard content manager in institutions.

+#### HR Manager
+Analogue to the cafeteria manager, the HR manager also receives limited editorial access rights to the backend.
+This user only receives access to manage and update the company's organigram.

 --------------------------------------------